gregheerkens/gregheerkens/README.md

 ---

 I build tools that help people think, remember, create, and make.
 My projects sit at the intersection of AI-assisted workflows, maker culture, reading and literature, and self-directed learning.
+I create apps to aid and manage executive and memory differences for neurodivergence.

 ## Current Projects